 This course is designed for individuals planning to work with the elderly population.
-The course describes changes that occur in body systems due to the normal aging process, as well as some of the most common dysfunctions and diseases associated with aging.
+It covers changes that occur in body systems during the normal aging process, as well as some of the most common dysfunctions and diseases associated with aging.
 Furthermore, environmental factors, effects of diet and exercise in the aging process will be discussed.

-BIO732 4 3 2 0 0 HEALTH SCIENCE MICROBIOLOGY OPEN
+43200 HEALTH SCIENCE MICROBIOLOGY OPEN

 Basic concepts and applications of medical microbiology.
 Topics include morphology and physiology of microorganisms, pathology, epidemiology and immunology.
 Designed for the health science major.
-It is recommended that high school chemistry be taken prior to this course.

-Prerequisite: H.S. biology or equivalent
+It is recommended that high school Chemistry be taken prior to this course.
+Prerequisite: H.S.
+Biology or equivalent